 Guidance regarding flu vaccines states that most patients on stable anticoagulant therapy can receive influenza vaccine by intramuscular injection, for example, individuals on warfarin who are up to-date with their scheduled INR testing where their latest INR was in the therapeutic range

 For a subcutaneous injection the skin is bunched between the thumb and forefinger, in order to lift adipose tissue from underlying muscle.
 Holding the syringe between thumb and forefinger insert the needle at a 45-degree angle and inject the vaccine slowly.
 Once the needle has been withdrawn, immediately dispose in the sharps container.
 Ask the patient to apply gentle pressure to the site afterwards with the cotton wool

-Taken from our vaccine hand-out 10th April 2017
+Taken from Vaccination hand out, 10th April 2017